Knowledge Centre

 Status of Jersey

 Jersey is a British Crown Dependency, a status also held by Guernsey and the Isle of Man.
 It is fully responsible for its own internal affairs and also has responsibility for international relations, within a framework agreed with the UK government.
 It is not part of the United Kingdom.
-However, Jersey has the same status as the UK in respect of qualification for British citizenship and in respect of rights of Jersey people in the UK and abroad.
+However, Jersey has the same status as the UK in respect of qualification for British citizenship and the rights of Jersey people in the UK and abroad.

 Jersey is the largest of the Channel Islands.
 In addition to the Island itself, two small group groups of islands, the Écréhous and the Minquiers, also are part of Jersey.
 The other Channel Islands are Guernsey, Alderney, Sark and a number of smaller islands.
 The islands are geographically part of France, lying a short distance from the coast of Normandy, but are counted as being part of the British Isles, together with the UK and the Isle of Man.
 The “Channel Islands” is merely a geographical description and not a political unit.
 Jersey and Guernsey, which also has some responsibilities for the smaller islands, are separate nations, although they co-operate on many issues.